Why a book...

-The MPEG-2 System standard is around already since 1994 and is deployed widely for digital television broadcast and for optical discs (DVD and Blu-ray).
-Over the years (until 2013) in total more than 4000 million Set Top Boxes, digital TV sets, DVD players and Blu-ray players were shipped worldwide, each supporting MPEG-2 systems.
+The MPEG-2 System standard has been around since 1994 and is deployed widely for digital television broadcast and optical discs (DVD and Blu-ray).
+Over the years (until 2013), in total, more than 4000 million Set-Top Boxes, digital TV sets, DVD players, and Blu-ray players were shipped worldwide, each supporting MPEG-2 systems.
 In other words, MPEG-2 systems is deployed already for twenty years and most probably will continue to be applied for many more years to come.

-However, despite its enormous deployment on the market place, a comprehensive book on MPEG-2 Systems did not exist yet.
+However, despite its massive deployment on the marketplace, a comprehensive book on MPEG-2 Systems did not exist yet.
 Perhaps the MPEG systems experts who specified this standard were more interested in solving problems than in documenting their solutions in a book.
 Obviously, the standard should clear enough..., and indeed, the MPEG-2 Systems standard is very accurate and of high quality.
-But the MPEG-2 systems specification is not a clarifying document that explains in depth how MPEG-2 Systems works and why it works the way it does, and does not provide the information one needs to know to build a system that really works well and performs as robustly as expected.
+But the MPEG-2 systems specification is not a clarifying document that explains in-depth how MPEG-2 Systems works and why it works the way it does.
+It does not provide all information one needs to know to build a system that works well and performs as robustly as expected.

-To fill this gap, this book was written; it describes the expertise needed to further extend the MPEG-2 system specification in future, for example when support in transport streams is needed of next generation video and audio codecs.
-It is thereby an essential source of information for the huge number of engineers working in this field.
+This book was written to fill this gap; it describes the expertise needed to further extend the MPEG-2 system specification in the future, for example, to support next-generation video and audio codecs.
+It is thereby an essential source of information for engineers working in this field.